 Articles and Essays

 - "Reading through Ancient Eyes: Children, Households, and Baptism in the First-Century World,” in Do Not Hinder Them: Children and the Church.
-Hamilton: Ed.
+Ed.
 William den Hollander and Gerhard H. Visscher, 11-29.
 Hamilton: Lucerna CRTS Publications, 2019.

 - “Dining with Dignity: Josephus’ Rhetorical Use of the Essene Common Meals,” in T & T Clark Handbook to Early Christian Meals in the Greco-Roman World.
 Ed.
 Soham Al-Suadi and Peter-Ben Smit, 19-30.
 Library of New Testament Studies.
 London: Bloomsbury Press, 2019.